 You can save up to $30 on a general-admission ticket by purchasing it online.

 After 2PM Day/night combo admission ($99-$139)

 If you wanted to have (limited) admittance to the theme park during the day, to get a few rides in before the madness starts at nighttime, this is the option for you.
 The combo pass grants you entry to Universal Studios Hollywood starting at 2:00 pm, and then lets you stay for the HHN action afterwards.

 An Express Pass grants you one-time front-of-the-line access to the mazes, shows, and rides.
 (Note: this ticket option also includes admission to the event itself, meaning that you don’t have to buy anything else to enter Horror Nights.)

-Combining two of the above ticket options: you get to play in the theme park starting at 2:00 pm, and then, during HHN, you get one-time front-of-the-line access to the event’s mazes, shows, and rides.
+This permutation combines two of the above ticket options: you get to play in the theme park starting at 2:00 pm, with one-time front-of-the-line access to the shows and rides, as well as one-time front-of-the-line access to the event’s mazes, shows, and rides.

 The ultimate Halloween Horror Nights experience.
 Guests will be able to engage in several different activities when they embark on an RIP Tour (which lasts for approximately four hours):